VanshuMehra/VanshuMehra/README.md

 - 🔭 I am a passionate developer from India.
 - 🌱 I’m currently learning a lot of things.
 - 👯 I’m Currently pursuing B.E (CSE) and programming is my love ❤️
-- ⚡ Fun fact: I love to listen to music and travel long destinations in motorbike.
+- ⚡ Fun fact: I love to listen to music and travel to long destinations on a motorbike..

 ### Connect with me: